raphaelfjesus/i18n-js/README.md

   // Delimiter used for translations namespaced.
 Default value: '.'
   objectDelimiter: '.',

-  // Loader of the translation files, returning an object with the syntax { [locale]: { translationId: 'translation'} }
+  // Loader of the translation files, returning an object with the syntax { locale: { translationId: 'translation'} }
   load: function(locale, preferred, fallbacks, urlTemplate) {
     // Write your code according to the framework used by you }